Customizable Select Element (Explainer)

 Demo page

-You can find multiple examples of customizable select on our demo page.
+You can find multiple examples of customizable select at these sites:

 Keyboard Behavior

-When the listbox is closed and the button is focused:
+When the picker is closed and the button is focused:

 - Enter submits the form associated with the select if one exists.
 Otherwise, enter does nothing.

-- The up, down, left, and right arrow keys all open the listbox without changing the selected value.
+- The up, down, left, and right arrow keys all open the picker without changing the selected value.

-- Escape closes the listbox without changing the selected value.
+- Escape closes the picker without changing the selected value.

 - Spacebar is used for typeahead.

-- Enter changes the selected value to the currently focused option and closes the listbox.
+- Enter changes the selected value to the currently focused option and closes the picker.

 - The up arrow key moves focus backwards in the list of options.